DC-Transformer/ROBOT-GRIPPER-MONITORING-CONTROL-PROJECT/README.md

 - The gripper servo angle and the lifting servo current will be matched to the saved values for each part to determine if the correct part was carried

 # REQUIREMENTS, SPECIFICATIONS, AND VERIFICATION
-- System must react in real time (no longer than 100ms)
+- System must process and react in real time (no longer than 100ms)
 - Must withstand normal industrial conditions
 - If current part is correct, then gripper will hold
 - If current part is incorrect, an alarm will be triggered